Northern Mariana Islands: Religion

 Owing to the Spanish missionaries in the Marianas, a large majority of Chamorros and Carolinians practice Roman Catholicism.
-The Japanese occupation created a sizable Buddhist community which remained even after their departure.
+The Japanese occupation created a sizable Buddhist community which remained after the Japanese withdrawal.
 Due to the influence of the United States, diverse denominations of Protestantism also entered the islands.
-Many people on the Northern Mariana Islands are Roman Catholic or have traditional beliefs.
+Many people on the Northern Mariana Islands have traditional beliefs.

 According to the Pew Research Center, 2010: